Civil & Family Protection

 From Petition Through Final Hearing in Miami-Dade Court

 Every Florida injunction case in Miami-Dade County moves through three distinct phases.
-The legal standards, evidentiary burden, and strategic considerations differ at each stage.
-Knowing what each phase requires is the difference between a meaningful protective order and a denial, or between a permanent finding and a successful defense.
+The legal standards, evidentiary burden, and strategic considerations shift at each stage.
+What each phase actually requires shapes whether a protective order issues, whether a defense holds, and what the record looks like going forward.

 PHASE 01